DMcCallum83/currency-converter/README.md

 ### API Key Security

 ⚠️ **Important**: The API key is exposed in the frontend as it's a public API.
-For production applications, consider:
+For production applications, implement:

 1. **Backend Proxy**: Create a backend service to proxy API calls
 2. **Rate Limiting**: Implement rate limiting on your backend